Is mathematics like a game?: From Frege to Hilbert and

-But if we had to name anything which is the life of the sign, we should have to say that it was its \emph{use}. (\emph{Blue Book}, p.\ 4). \end{small} \end{quote} In other words, Frege (allegedly) just saw two possibilities: either symbols refer to something in reality, in which case the game is meaningful (which, in his view, doesn't apply to chess since it lacks ``thoughts'', whose alleged absence blocks any analogy with mathematics), or they don't (which for Frege applies to chess but not to mathematics), in which case the game is meaningless. \W's point is that Frege overlooked the possibility that even \emph{a priori} meaningless symbols might ``come alive'' by their use, as governed by the rules they are subject to:\footnote{As noted by Kienzler (1997), \S 4a, \W\ overlooks or ignores the fact that Frege (1903) does note this `other possibility', for in footnote 1 on page 83 (which is part of \S71) he says: `Es besteht freilich auch eine Meinung, nach der die Zahlen weder Zeichen sind, die etwas bedeuten, noch auch unsinnliche Bedeutungen solcher Zeichen, sondern Figuren, die nach gewissen Regeln gehandhabt werden, etwa wie Schachfiguren.
-Danach sind die Zahlen weder H\"{u}lfsmittel der Forschung noch Gegenst\"{a}nde der Betrachtung, sondern Gegenst\"{a}nde der Handhabung.
-Das werd sp\"{a}ter zu pr\"{u}fen sein.' (`Of course, there is also an opinion according to which numbers are neither symbols that mean something nor nonsensical meanings of such symbols, but rather figures that are handled according to certain rules, for example like chess pieces.
+But if we had to name anything which is the life of the sign, we should have to say that it was its \emph{use}.
+(Wittgenstein, 1958, p.\ 4). \end{small} \end{quote} In other words, Frege (allegedly) just saw two possibilities: either symbols refer to something in reality, in which case the game is meaningful (which, in his view, doesn't apply to chess since it lacks ``thoughts'', whose absence supposedly blocks any analogy with mathematics), or they don't (which for Frege applies to chess but not to mathematics), in which case the game is meaningless. \W's point, then, is that Frege overlooked the possibility that even \emph{a priori} meaningless symbols might ``come alive'' by their use, as governed by the rules they are subject to.\footnote{As noted by Kienzler (1997), \S 4a, \W\ himself overlooks or ignores the fact that Frege (1903) \emph{does} note this `other possibility', for in footnote 1 on page 83 (which is part of \S71) he says: `Of course, there is also an opinion according to which numbers are neither symbols that mean something nor nonsensical meanings of such symbols, but rather figures that are handled according to certain rules, for example like chess pieces.
 According to this, the numbers are neither aids for research nor objects of observation, but rather objects of handling.
-This will have to be checked later.')
+This will have to be checked later.'
 Indeed, in \S95 Frege (1903) complains that the rules of chess do not endow the chess pieces with any \emph{content} that would be the consequence of these rules, `like the name ``Sirius'' designates a certain fixed star.'
-This suggests a stubborn inability to see that the rules themselves comprise the meaning of chess (even though the pieces are meaningless); which of course was \W 's view. } \begin{itemize} \item For Frege, the use of symbols, i.e., the rules they are subject to, follows from their meaning.
-This seems almost reactionary, given the ``post-modernist revolution'' in mathematics. \item For \W, on the other hand, the rules are primary and whatever meaning the symbols have follows from these rules.
-This resonates well with Hilbert, to whom we now turn. \end{itemize}
+This suggests a stubborn inability or refusal to see that the rules themselves comprise the meaning of chess (even though the pieces are meaningless); which was \W 's point. } In sum: \begin{itemize} \item For Frege, the use of symbols \emph{follows from their meaning}, given by their external referents; \item For \W, the use of symbols, as determined by certain rules, \emph{is their meaning}. \end{itemize} \W\ also echoed our last quote from Hilbert to Frege, now in explicit reference to chess: \begin{quote} \begin{small} It is, incidentally, very important that by merely looking at the little pieces of wood I cannot see whether they are pawns, bishops, castles, etc. I cannot say, `This is a pawn \emph{and} such-and-such rules hold for this piece.'
+Rather, it is only the rules of the game that \emph{define} this piece.
+A pawn \emph{is} the sum of the rules according to which it moves (a square is a piece too), just as in language the rules of syntax define the logical element of a word.
+(Wittgenstein, 1967, p.\ 134). \end{small} \end{quote}